MZ1818/netflix-gpt/README.md

 - Fetch Data for Trailer Video
 - Update store with Trailer Video data
-- Embedded the Ytube video and make it autoplay and mute -Tailwind Classes to make Main Container
+- Embedded the Ytube video and make it autoplay and mute
+- Tailwind Classes to make Main Container
+- Build Secondary Component

 # Features